rjspencer/docs/theming.md

 class
 :	the class to assign to the `<a>` tag

-### BlogPostCustomField
+### CustomField
-A way to access custom field data from a blog post
+A way to access custom field data from a piece of content

 slug
 :	the slug of the custom field